Concept Title: Return

 Thus: Req.
 ROE = 6% + 2*(8%) = 22.00%

 ii.
-Return on Invested Capital & ROE
+Return on Invested Capital (ROIC) & ROE

 Let’s make it more interesting.
 You are so sure of the opportunity that you don’t want to limit yourself to just making 50 dollars.
 You ask one of your friends if he will lend you 300 dollars.
-You promise to pay him back 330 dollars after one year, where the first 300 dollars is his principal and the next 30 dollars is his return.
+And, you promise to pay him back 330 dollars after one year, where the first 300 dollars is his principal and the next 30 dollars is his return.

 Everything else remains the same.
 We make 50 dollars on every 100 dollars invested.
 The total investment is 400 dollars (100 equity + 300 friend’s loan).
-At the end of first year, we are returned the 400 dollars principal and the 200 dollars profit.
+At the end of first year, we receive the 400 dollars principal and the 200 dollars profit.
 Out of the 200 dollars profit, we pay 30 dollars to our friend as return or compensation for putting his money at risk and are left with a net total of 170 dollars.